leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 All data has been gathered successfully and could now be utilized for some magic.
 Think of a database query, execute it, retrieve the result and then use the result with pandas, numpy or any other python technique.

 Because databases have already strongly typed fields that takes some of the sanitization off your hands.
+But you will always have to post process the data one more time before putting them into your machine learning models.

 --